-A. Facebook is an obvious outlet for folks seeking affirmation, validation, and attention: You can cast a wide net, and you can cast it quickly and often to maximize the amount of feedback coming your way.
+Facebook and Instagram are obvious outlets for folks seeking affirmation, validation, and attention: You can cast a wide net, and you can cast it quickly and often to maximize the amount of feedback coming your way.
 For those of us on the other side, of course, it can be a different story, and this constant trolling for flattery can induce a kind of eye-rolling compliment fatigue.
-Nonetheless, Facebook relationships, like real friendships, require a certain amount of give and take: If you care that she responds to your posts (and you do) you will indeed need to respond to hers.
+Nonetheless, social media relationships, like real friendships, require a certain amount of give and take: If you care that she responds to your posts (and you do) you will indeed need to respond to hers.

-A. Really?
-Not ever?
-Because it does seem as though the easiest thing to do—unless you are looking to make a point—is “friend” your mother-in-law and then adjust your Facebook settings to control which of your posts and comments you share with her.
+The easiest thing to do—unless you are looking to make a point—is “friend” that person and then adjust your Facebook settings to control which of your posts and comments you share.
 I spoke with Jessie Baker, a technology communications manager at Facebook, who reminded me of two easy ways to manage how you disseminate information: (1) When you’re composing a post, click on the audience selector icon just to the left of the “post” button, then choose “custom” to select precisely with whom you’d like to share (or not).
 And (2) notice that when you click on “custom,” you’re offered the option of sharing with particular lists.
 These are curated lists of the people you’d regularly like to include in your audience—or that you’d regularly like to exclude, such as your mother-in-law.
 An added benefit of lists is that they can spare your college friends endless photos of your kids, or spare your family weirdly inappropriate inside jokes.

-Another option, of course, is to continue snubbing your mother-in-law—but then don’t be surprised when she feels snubbed.
+Another option, of course, is to snub that person—but then don’t be surprised when they feel snubbed.
 Facebook occasions a more explicit kind of rejection than we tend to encounter in regular life.
-(You would not, say, wear earplugs while your mother-in-law was trying to speak to you.
+(You would not, say, wear earplugs while this person was trying to speak to you.
 At least ideally.)
-Given how weak, widespread, and undemanding Facebook “friendships” are, she is likely to have hurt feelings by your refusal to consent to even this most diluted kind of relationship.
-If I were you, I would brainstorm with your husband and figure out the best way to maintain your privacy while smoothing out his mother’s ruffled feathers.
+Given how weak, widespread, and undemanding Facebook “friendships” are, that person is likely to have hurt feelings by your refusal to consent to even this most diluted kind of relationship.